ChioreanRebeca/ESC-from-Planet-X/README.md

 # ESC-from-Planet-X

 ## Overview
 **ESC-from-Planet-X** is a fast-paced action game where players control a fugitive cyborg trying to escape from a heavily monitored planet.
-The goal is to avoid detection by security cameras while navigating dynamic terrain filled with challenging obstacles.
+The goal is to avoid detection by security cameras.

 ---